 Does it drain

-Clogging of waterways increases the risk of flooding.
-This risk increases in urban areas, where there is a concentration of vulnerable people, infrastructure, possible obstacles (bridges) and waste.
-This early warning service therefore contributes to disaster risk reduction.
-The service is based on a combination of in situ observations, citizens’ observations and a model:
+The clogging of waterways increases the risk of flooding.
+This risk increases in urban areas, where there is a concentration of vulnerable people, infrastructure, possible obstacles (bridges), and waste.
+This early warning service, therefore, contributes to disaster risk reduction.
+The service is based on a combination of in situ observations, citizens’ observations, and a model:

-• A camera or light sensor takes regular measurements and transform these into a simple measure of accumulation.
+- A camera or light sensor takes regular measurements and transforms these into a simple measure of accumulation.

-• Citizens report plastic accumulation via a smartphone app, by estimated the volume or degree of channel clogging (small/medium/near-full clogging), including a photo of the condition of the site.
+- Citizens report plastic accumulation via a smartphone app, by estimating the volume or degree of channel clogging (small/medium/near-full clogging), including a photo of the condition of the site.